-Central banks differ in their objectives, the tools they use to implement monetary policy as well as in their practice to manage reserves.
+Central banks differ in their objectives, their tools to implement monetary policy as well as in their practice to manage reserves.

 At the Swiss National Bank, Marlene acted as Deputy Director and Head of Investment Strategy and Financial Market Analysis (2006-2011) and as Senior Economist in the Research Department (2002-2004).
 Previously, she worked as Resident Visiting Scholar at the Federal Reserve Bank of New York (2004/05).
-Since 2012, she is Regional Adviser and Asset Management Representative at the Bank for International Settlements (BIS) in Hong Kong and works closely with the 11 Asian Central Banks in EMEAP.
+At the Bank for International Settlements (BIS) in Hong Kong she coordinated the Asian Bond Fund (ABF) initiative for 11 leading Asian Central Banks in EMEAP.